SomeRandomGithubUserXd/new-locked-up/README.md

   component

 ### Enums

 All the fields in DB that contain a standalone number are actually cast as Enums, almost all of them are serializable.
 Those enums can be serialized as an array.
 You can get a list of values by calling `getArray()` method on it.
 To create one yourself:

 - Implement `App\Enums\ISerializableEnum` interface to enum
 - Use the `App\Traits\IsSerializableEnum` on it
 - Implement `toArray()` method
 - Cast required field as the created Enum in your model Now you can define any value from a row as an Enum, which gives you an ability to describe value more specifically

 ### Themes

-ы
+Themes stored as serializable enum in `App\Enums\ProjectThemeEnum.php`.
+They are currently just used as a placeholder, but in convenient way so you can implement the theme mechanics when needed

 ### Authentication and common statements